Finding Light

 - 0 % negative mentions

-The humor in the game is well-timed and effectively enhances the narrative, making it engaging despite not being groundbreaking.
-While it may take some time to fully appreciate, players find it rewarding as the story unfolds.
+The game's humor is well-timed and enhances the overall narrative, making it engaging despite not being groundbreaking.
+While it may take some time to fully captivate players, the comedic elements effectively contribute to the story's appeal.